Hawaii Route 200: Future

-Eventual plans are to complete a section past Māmalahoa Highway down to the coast and intersecting the Queen Kaʻahumanu Highway (state route 19) to support cross-island commuting by tourists and resort employees.
-The route for the entirely new sections of the highway was changed after the 2006 expansion of the military exercise areas.
-Completion of these projects represent a major realignment of island traffic patterns and conversion of this notorious roadway into a modern state highway.
+There are plans to complete a section past Māmalahoa Highway which will intersect the Queen Kaʻahumanu Highway (state route 19) to support cross-island commuting by tourists and resort employees.
+The route was changed after the 2006 explain of military exercise areas.
+This represents a realignment of the island’s traffic patterns and converts it into a modern state highway.

 Major intersections

 Related route

 Hawaii Route 2000 is a 6.2 mi road on the island of Hawaii, in the state of Hawaii.
 The road's western terminus is at Hawaii Route 200 (known as the Saddle Road).
 The eastern terminus is at Hawaii Route 11 (known as the Hawaii Belt Road) in Hilo where the Prince Kūhiō Plaza shopping center is located.
 Route 2000 is called Pūʻāinakō Street Extension, East Pūʻāinakō Street, and West Pūʻāinakō Street.
 The project was planned since 1995.